samuelroland/prjs/README.md

 We use the following Ink extensions
 1. [fullscreen-ink](https://github.com/DaniGuardiola/fullscreen-ink): let us show the TUI in full screen and restore the context after
 1. [gradient-ink]: to easily show gradients on texts

+## Todos
+Still to attribute/think about:
+- [ ] !!
+Improve diffing and errors output
+- [ ] Fix loading time of vitest showing "no file found" instead of something like "loading"
+- [ ] Hard: Transfer exo metadata from Vitest tests to include instruction, hints and more
+- [ ] More: Implements hints showing (when exo metadata works)
+- [ ] Teacher: How to easily provide the helper.ts abstraction (commited in web-training currently) ?
+- [ ] Pres: Start hacking on slides with [Slidev](https://sli.dev/) in a `presentation` folder, just add a single slides.md with a title (not an entire Slidev setup)
+- [ ] Pres: Define order and strategy of the slides
+- [ ] Pres: Includes required points with graphics
+- [ ] Pres: Design the demo
+- [ ] Pres: Attributes talking time
+- [ ] Pres: Try it 1-2 times

+Camille:
+- [ ] !!
+Filter exos with a live text input
+- [ ] !!
+Switch to next exo with 'n' and to previous with 'p' in exo page
+- [x] Show errors and state of an exo
+- [ ] Automatically open exo file in VSCode ?

+Guilherme:
+- [ ] Organise shortcuts on help page by categories (separate by page (see Shortcut.pages): all, help, list, then exo specifics)
+- [x] Show dynamically generated help page
+- [ ] Enable going up and down if help page is long ??
+- [ ] !!
+Fix progress bar hard coded counter with correct total calculation (in store)

+Samuel:
+- [ ] Open a real exo
+- [ ] Fix shortcuts matching issues with shift and ?
+- [ ] Automatic reload of files and exos when vitest runs
+- [x] Show a list of files and exos from Vitest
+- [ ] Should we rename page namings ?
+- [ ] Translate above text in English
+- [ ] Support running exos in both TS and JS files
+- [ ] Support showing typescript compiler errors ?
+- [ ] Refactor colors assignation with some constants in utils.ts
+- [ ] Refactor and enhance the store